- As low as $249/Night

 This unit is located on the 1st Floor with a view overlooking the salt marsh.

 Mariners Cove Condominiums are located on the second row across Shore Drive.
-Project amenities include a courtyard, enormous sundeck, BBQ area and laundry rooms at the Club House.
+Project amenities include a courtyard, enormous sundeck, Bar-B-Que area and laundry rooms at the Club House.
 Convenient beach access is directly across the street.

 Convenient unassigned open parking is limited to two cars per unit during the summer season.
 Parking permits are required.